nuxt-community/yandex-metrika-module/README.md

 ## Setup

-- Add `@nuxtjs/yandex-metrika` dependency using yarn or npm to your project
+- Add `@nuxtjs/yandex-metrika` dependency to your project
 - Add `@nuxtjs/yandex-metrika` to `modules` section of `nuxt.config.js`

 ```js